0LNetworkCommunity/documentation/docs/archive/canonical/technical/Proof_of_Fee_Part_1.md

-Chains can only provide security if the opportunity cost of a sufficiently non\-colluding validator set is being met.
+Chains can only provide security if the opportunity cost of a sufficiently non-colluding validator set is being met.
 Chains can only cover those costs if they are solvent (they have revenue).
-The chains can finance the deficit with issuance, but this is also a tangle since it can only have value if it is long\-term solvent (by eventually having revenues greater or equal to security costs).
+The chains can finance the deficit with issuance, but this is also a tangle since it can only have value if it is long-term solvent (by eventually having revenues greater or equal to security costs).
 Another way to think about it: Issuance is financing; it is only shifting the future revenues to the present validators.